 The features of Self-Service BI in Excel 2013 work seamlessly together, amplifying your ability to find data, mash it up, and create visually stunning and interactive insights.

 The features of Power BI for Office 365 bring those Excel insights into a collaborative environment, where finding, sharing, querying, and consuming reports is not only easy, it’s ubiquitous – any available data, found and shared anywhere in the world, on any device.
 It’s the cloud, and all of its data, on your terms.

 What’s next for you?
 Give Power BI a try, and find out how it can work for you.

 - Register for Power BI – sign up for Power BI

 - Enable Power BI features for Excel – learn how

 Really, that’s it.
 Click one of the links above, and get started with Excel and with Power BI.

 Links to More Information, and More Engagement

 Get more Information – the following links take you to all sorts of information about Power BI.

 We hope you’ve enjoyed this guide and found it useful.
 Want to give us feedback?
 Great – we’re listening.
-Our goal is to help you understand Power BI, how it works, how to get the most of its features, and to provide the knowledge that’ll make you more successful.
+Our goal is to help you understand the Self-Service BI features of Excel, and Power BI for Office 365... in terms of how it works, how to get the most from its features, and to provide knowledge that’ll make you more successful.